lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

    however!
 As in a real camera, the *smaller* this number is, the more-open the lens iris is, and the *shallower* the depth-of-field will be.
 The default value 128 is assumed to be infinity: everything is in perfect focus.
 Half the value will double the amount of blur.
-   This button is not available if :guilabel:`No zbuffer` is enabled.
+   This button is not available if *No zbuffer* is enabled.

 Maxblur
    Use this to limit the amount of blur of the most out of focus parts of the image.